What harmful conditions do the guards have? Harmful production factors

 • specialists who take part in the inspection;

-• medical procedures and examinations that employees need to undergo;
+• medical procedures and tests that employees need to undergo;

 • additional medical contraindications.

-Appendix 2 approved the directory of factors of order 302n by profession.
-It is also designed as a five-column table:
+Appendix 2 approves the directory of factors of order 302n by profession.
+It is also designed as a table with five columns:

-• activity, profession in which it is necessary to undergo examination;
+• activity, profession for which it is necessary to undergo examination;

 • frequency of medical examinations;